ezrashare21/filesys-termial/README.md

 i'm currrently working on things like cd, the terminal command, and along with that, pre2.

 as promised, autosetup is here.

+# how to use :D

+to use, download the version you want to play with, and then, unzip the file, inside the folder, also create a root folder to hold all of your files and folders.